 Last month I started a series with the same sentiment – discussing how small businesses who aren’t on Facebook can make use of it as a marketing and public relations tool.
 An awful lot of people who don’t use Twitter tend to be similarly dismissive, a common sentiment heard being, “isn’t it all people gossiping, stoking revolutions in far-flung lands or getting instant news updates?”.

 Actually, it turns out, the use of Twitter that makes the news is almost beside the point.
 The key to success is knowing the impression your business needs to be making, and who you want to reach, because chances are, they’re on the platform, waiting for you.

 Twitter as we know it started as an idea back in 2006 by founder, undergraduate student Jack Dorsey, as a group-based text message service for exchanging brief updates.
 ‘Twitter’ meant ‘a short burst of inconsequential information’.

-What had changed is that the things that were going on peoples’ lives became the story in parts of the world far away from Silicon Valley.
-Twitter had dramatically moved beyond its origins in idle chat and became something else: a mouthpiece for news, suppressed voices or incendiary opinions.
-Twitter has become a platform for the famous, infamous, momentous and humble.
+What had changed is that the things that were going on in peoples’ lives became the story in parts of the world far away from Silicon Valley.
+Twitter had dramatically moved beyond its origins in idle chat and became something else: a mouthpiece for news suppressed voices or incendiary opinions.
+Twitter has become a platform for the famous, infamous, momentous, and humble.

 What sort of business is it useful for?